mahimak30/Data-Analytics-Journey/Project-Excel-Super Market Sales Dashboard/Readmee.md

 Product Line

 🔹 Key Insights
-Sales declined in February but recovered in March.
+-Sales declined in February but recovered in March.

-Naypyitaw generated the highest profit.
+-Naypyitaw generated the highest profit.

-Food & Beverages is the top-performing product category.
+-Food & Beverages is the top-performing product category.

-Sales are distributed relatively evenly across payment methods.
+-Sales are distributed relatively evenly across payment methods.

 Dashboard Preview: